-There are no direct trains from Rome to Siena, so you’ll need to change at some point along the way.
+There are no direct trains from Rome to Siena, so you’ll need to change trains at some point along the way.
 The AV trains go from Rome to Florence, and then in Florence you’d switch to a Regionale train for the trip to Siena.
 Since Florence is north of Siena, however, this makes for a longer trip.
-If you choose instead to take a Regionale or InterCity train from Rome to the town of Chiusi, you can then take a Regionale train to Siena and the duration of the whole trip can be 25 minutes less than the Rome-Florence-Siena route.
+If you choose to take a Regionale or InterCity train instead, from Rome to the town of Chiusi, you can then take a Regionale train to Siena, and the duration of the whole trip can be 25 minutes less than the Rome-Florence-Siena route.

-If you want, you can also take an Italo train from Roma Termini to Firenze Santa Maria Novella and then switch to a Regionale train for the remainder of the journey to Siena.
-The Italo train from Rome to Florence takes about 1.5 hours, and then the Trenitalia leg from Florence to Siena takes about another 1.5 hours.
+If you want, you can also take an Italo train from Roma Termini to Firenze Santa Maria Novella, and then switch to a Regionale train for the remainder of the journey to Siena.
+The Italo train from Rome to Florence takes about 1.5 hours, and then the Trenitalia leg from Florence to Siena takes another 1.5 hours.